-Students with J.D. degrees working toward the M.A. will follow this 36-hour nonthesis plan.
+Students with J.D. degrees working toward the M.A. in applied economics will follow this 36-hour nonthesis plan.
 Students currently in law school will be permitted to substitute nine hours of approved law school credit as electives.
 All students are required to take at least six hours at the 6000 level.

-Required Courses
+Required courses